mtking78/TrainScheduler/README.md

 * none so far

 ### To do:
+- [ ] Add css styling for table text centering, other display alterations.
+- [ ] Add image and link to Portfolio.
+  ### *Extras*:
   - [ ] Make "**Next Arrival**" and "**Minutes Away**" displays dynamic to update by the minute.
   - [ ] Allow users to edit/delete train data that is already stored in database using a button for each appended train in the table.
   - [ ] Restrict editors/users to Firebase accounts.